Do you want to love your home?

 coziest, cleanest home it can be.

-In a little book of "rules" for life I once wrote these things:
+In a little notebook I sometimes jot my "rules" for life I once wrote these things:

 -Clean and everything will look better to you.

 Today there are tons of ideas and images out there from just about everywhere..magazines, (and I'll